knative/docs/serving/gke-assigning-static-ip-address.md

+---
-# Assigning a static IP address for Knative on Kubernetes Engine
+title: "Assigning a static IP address for Knative on Kubernetes Engine"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 35
+---

 If you are running Knative on Google Kubernetes Engine and want to use a [custom domain](./using-a-custom-domain.md) with your apps, you need to